 Continuous set-stock grazing is one famous example I like to use as the poster child for poor management.
-It’s lackadaisical “management” style is basically letting a small group of animals out to graze on a large piece of land for several months.
+Its lackadaisical “management” style is basically letting a small group of animals out to graze on a large piece of land for several months.
 Animals go where they want, and eat what they want.
 Places get severely overgrazed; others get severely under-grazed.
 Riparian areas and wetlands get trampled all to hell.
 With time, more weeds take over, less forage is available to eat, and overall pasture (or range) health declines.
 The reductionist solution is to remove the animals or increase the land area for the animals to graze.
-Logically, the less forage is available to eat, the more land is required to keep a number of livestock on.
+Logically, the less forage is available to eat, the more land is required to keep livestock on.

 Regenerative grazing and HM are management-intensive.
 Sarah has already made this clear above so I’ll not repeat what’s already been said.